tomleavy/wickrio-announcementbot/README.md

 Announcement Bot understands the following commands:

  - `/help` - Prints a help message with all available commands
+ - /announce [announcement] - Sends an announcement to every room the bot is a member of

 ## Development

 ### Building